josephkwok001/tp/docs/DeveloperGuide.md

 ---

 **Use case UC09: Find properties by keywords**

+**Preconditions:**
+* The system is running and responsive
+* Property list has been loaded

+**Guarantees:**
+* The displayed property list is filtered to show only properties matching the keywords
+* The underlying data remains unchanged
+* If no matches found, an empty list is displayed with appropriate message

 **MSS**
 1. Agent requests to find properties by one or more keywords in property name